top of page

 Increased Anxiety and Stress

 The tendency to overgeneralize can also heighten anxiety and stress.
 Believing that one mistake defines your entire future can create a constant state of worry.
+Overgeneralization is closely linked to anxiety disorders, as irrational thinking patterns contribute to the development and maintenance of conditions like social anxiety and panic disorder.
 The fear of encountering similar failures in the future can make even small tasks seem overwhelming, contributing to chronic stress and anxiety.

 Cognitive Impact